AranaDeDoros/JpnUtils/README.md

     //miscellaneous methods
-    val testStr = """"this is a test!? yes? it is sir."""" val strWithReplacedPunctionation = JapaneseUtils
+    val testStr = """"this is a test!? yes? it is sir."""" val strWithReplacedPunctuation = JapaneseUtils
                                        .Punctuation
                                        .replacePunctuation(testStr)
-    println(strWithReplacedPunctionation)         //"this is a test！？ yes？ it is sir。"
+    println(strWithReplacedPunctuation)         //"this is a test！？ yes？ it is sir。"

     //「wrap me in single quotes」 and 『wrap me in double quotes』 respectively println(JapaneseUtils.Punctuation.wrapInSingleQuotes("wrap me in single quotes"))